LetPeopleWork/letpeoplework.github.io/index.md

 {% include feature_row id="feature_row_workshops" type="left" %}

 # Tools
 Apart from our Trainings, we're also providing you various tools.

-{% include feature_row id="feature_row_tools" %}
+While all our tools are free to use, we do offer our services if you need support to set them up, would like a specific feature, or want to consult with us.
+[Reach out to us](#contact) to learn more.

 ## Lighthouse
 Lighthouse is our flagship product that will revolutionize your planning process and project management.